3 expensive things you won’t regret buying

 Thanks to new technologies and sites like Kickstarter, we’re living in a time of incredible innovation.
 The hardest part is figuring out what is actually worth your time and fits your budget so you don’t have buyer’s remorse.
 That decision becomes even more difficult when those amazing technologies aren’t cheap and there’s the real possibility you may end up not liking them.

 I’ve bought many things over the years that I’ve regretted.
 The expensive items that didn’t live up to their hype came with the most regret.
-But there are three things I’ve purchased recently that I have no regrets for.
+But there are three things I’ve purchased recently that I have no regrets about.

 I love the experience of running.
 I run without music and it’s my way of escaping and working off stress.
 Unfortunately, I haven’t been able to run very much because of issues with my achilles.
 I needed a low impact form of cardio exercise that I could do whenever I wanted.
 The Peloton caught my attention, but I was worried I would hate being on a stationary bike and the bike seemed really expensive.

 I finally decided to buy it as a gift to myself after selling my company.
 I am now addicted to it.
-I love the instructors, the music, the giant touch screen, the bike, the built in gamification…I love basically everything about it.
-From a personal healthcare cost, the bike and monthly fee are dirt cheap.
+I love the instructors, the music, the giant touchscreen, the bike, the built-in gamification…I love basically everything about it.
+From a personal health care cost, the bike and monthly fee are dirt cheap.